CrowdDotDev/crowd.dev/README.md

 Distributed under the Apache 2.0 License.
 See `LICENSE` for more information.

-Our self-hosted version can be run and deployed by default following the permissive Apache 2.0 license.
+Our self-hosted version can be run and deployed by default following the permissive Apache 2.0 License.
 All premium components will be hidden and inactive with the default configuration.
-You can run, deploy, and contribute to the app without fearing to violate the premium license.
+You can run, deploy, and contribute to the app without fearing to violate the premium License.
 Check out the [premium self-hosted features docs](https://docs.crowd.dev/docs/premium-self-hosted-apps) to know more about the premium self-hosted features.

 ## 🔒 Security

 We take security very seriously.
 If you come across any security vulnerabilities, please disclose them by sending an email to security@crowd.dev.
-We appreciate your help in making our platform as secure as possible and are committed to working with you to resolve any issues quickly and efficiently.
+We appreciate your help in making our platform as secure as possible, and are committed to working with you to resolve any issues quickly and efficiently.

 ## 📞 Book a call